bradfrost/atomic-design/chapter-1.md

 ### Testing, testing, 1-2-3
 The homepage is broken, you say?
 Well, what exactly is breaking it?

 The ability to pull an interface apart into its component pieces makes testing a lot easier.
 A style guide allows you to view interface patterns in isolation, which lets developers hone in on what's causing errors, browser inconsistencies, or performance issues.

 ### Speed
-Earlier in the chapter we discussed how *design and development speed* is one of the main advantages of using UI frameworks like Bootstrap.
-By developing your own design system, you can reap those same speed rewards.
+Earlier in the chapter we discussed how *design and development speed* is one of the main reasons why UI frameworks like Bootstrap are so popular.
+We're under pressure to get By developing your own design system, you can reap those same speed rewards.

-> The hard part is building the machine that builds the product.” <cite>[Dennis Crowley](http://techcrunch.com/2011/03/03/founder-stories-foursquare-crowley-machine/) *(source needs confirmation)*</cite>

 It's true that devising an interface design system and creating a custom pattern library initially takes a lot of time, thought, and effort.
 But once the pattern library is established subsequent design and development becomes much faster, which tends to make everyone happy.